maurizi/django-easy-timezones/README.md

     )
     ```

-1. Add EasyTimezoneMiddleware to your MIDDLEWARE_CLASSES
+1. Add EasyTimezoneMiddleware to your MIDDLEWARE

     ```python
     MIDDLEWARE = (